tammtimmer/photobooth/README.md

 # photobooth

+This is a fork of the photobooth fork (https://github.com/t0mmo/photobooth).
+I merged the fancytemplates branch, because I like it.
+I missing a slideshow in case of inactivity.
+So I added this feature.
+I do some other changes, too.

+Here is a list:

+* add the slideshow
+* separate GPIO usage - different configuration of push buttons an lights
+* GPIO push buttons changed - two buttons for trigger and a long hold press for exit function
+* added some translations, but only in german

+To do's:

+* improve the installation description for raspberry pi debian image bullseye, Qt installation changed a little
+* GPIO buttons for the choice of printing
+* choice of two templates in the idle state

+---

 This is a fork from the original photobooth software (https://github.com/reuterbal/photobooth)

 I use feature-branches for different things added.
 All get merged in the [mydev](https://github.com/t0mmo/photobooth/tree/mydev) branch.
 The master and development branches tend to reflect the original repository